-Many of the people Surewise provide mobility scooter insurance with every single month fall into that group, so we wanted to provide a quick step-by-step guide to make sure you’re correctly storing your mobility scooter when you’re self-isolating so that it stays in good condition until you next need it.
+This quick step-by-step guide was designed to make sure you’re correctly storing your mobility scooter both for shorter and longer durations so that it always stays in good condition until you next need it.

 How to correctly store your mobility scooter for extended periods

 1. Store It In A Dry, Secure Place

 First, you will want to store your scooter in a dry, safe, and secure place.
 This could be a mobility scooter storage shelter, a shed, or a storage unit – ideally with a mains electricity socket so you can charge it.
 The shelter should also be lockable to keep your scooter safe from theft – this is especially important if you will be storing it away from your home, such as in a unit in the garden.

 Make sure you have read your insurance policy’s specific guidelines on storing your scooter properly – you will want to make sure you are adhering to typical policy conditions by storing your scooter in a safe and lockable place, whether that’s indoors or in a separate unit.

 The National Fire Chiefs Council (NFCC) recommends storing your scooter in a separate unit 6 metres away from your home, but in a place that is easy to access.
 A lockable garage or secure shed could also be ideal for this – just make sure it’s not blocking any doorways and isn’t stored in a damp area, which could corrode the battery.

 Your mobility scooter battery will degrade over time if it is not used, so it’s important to keep your scooter charged and ready for use.
 Make sure that you’ve charged your scooter’s battery as soon as you return from a trip.